 The Four Noble Truths in traditional Buddhism are: 1) Life inevitably involves suffering; 2) Suffering is caused by craving; 3) We can be free of suffering if we stop craving; and 4) There is a way of thinking, acting, and meditating that leads to complete liberation from suffering.

-Stephen has created a pithy summary of these task – ELSA: Embrace life, Let go of what arises, See its ceasing, Act!
-(AB, p.70)
+Batchelor has created a pithy summary of these tasks – ELSA: Embrace life, Let reactivity be, See reactivity stop, and Actualize a path.

 A fourfold task, part 1

 From ultimate truths and metaphysics to tasks and ethics